-Note: The Academic Ranking of World Universities lists the following 20 graduate computer science programs as the best in the United States (only Toronto in Canada, Oxford in England, and a handful of schools in Israel and Switzerland rank with these U.S. schools).
+Note on methodology: The Academic Ranking of World Universities lists the following 20 graduate computer science programs as the best in the United States (only Toronto in Canada, Oxford in England, and a handful of schools in Israel and Switzerland rank with these U.S. schools).
 The first nine schools on this list are also the best worldwide.

 * * *